 Federal Contractor FAQ: Additional Answers to your Vaccine Mandate Compliance Questions

-Last week, Laura Rubenstein and Don Walsh of our Employment & Labor and Government Contracts Groups sat down for a Federal Contractor FAQ in partnership with Business Benefits Group.
+Last week, our Employment & Labor and Government Contracts Groups sat down for a Federal Contractor FAQ in partnership with Business Benefits Group.
 They answered commonly asked questions regarding the federal contractor vaccine mandate (Executive Order 14042), including qualifying exemptions, the accommodations process, information tracking, and more.

 You had some lingering questions that needed to be addressed.
 We’ve compiled a list of these questions and responded to them, including inquiries like: